HVAC PPC Guide: How To Get Leads and Boost ROI

 PPC Ads sound great.
 They ensure your company appears above organic search results for a litany of HVAC keywords that historically drive business to local contractors.

-But where do you start as a local heating and cooling contractor investing in pay-per-click in 2025?
+But where do you start as a local heating and cooling contractor investing in pay-per-click?
 And what challenges will inevitably arise?

-As the founder of HVAC Webmasters, I’ve been helping local companies like yours generate qualified leads online for 15+ years.
+As the founder of HVAC Webmasters, I’ve been helping local companies like yours generate qualified leads online for over a decade.

-The following guide will outline the keys to HVAC PPC success and how to get high-quality leads and boost ROI.
+The following guide outlines the keys to HVAC PPC success, including how to generate high-quality leads and boost ROI.

 What is HVAC PPC?